jonhare/COMP3204/index.md

 ##Lectures
 The lectures for this course will be given by [Professor Mark Nixon](http://www.ecs.soton.ac.uk/people/msn) ([email](mailto:msn@ecs.soton.ac.uk)) and <a href="http://www.ecs.soton.ac.uk/people/jsh2">Dr Jonathon Hare</a> ([email](mailto:jsh2@ecs.soton.ac.uk)).
 Mark will give the lectures for the first part of the course, and Jon will finish with the second half.

-There will be three lectures each week up to around week 9; you'll then have a couple of weeks to work on your coursework & Jon will make himself available in his office during the lecture slots for anyone looking for help or guidance.
+There will be three lectures each week up to around the end of week 8; you'll then have about three week to work on your final coursework & Jon will make himself available in his office during the lecture slots for anyone looking for help or guidance.
 After the Christmas vacation we'll run a revision lecture and also give feedback on the group coursework.

 The lecture slots are as follows: